axeluhl/sailing-analytics/wiki/extreme-sailing-series.md

 ### Target
 The following image depicts the setup that is desirable for the next events but not yet implemented.
 It features a local setup where the dependency on a reliable and fast internet connection is minimized as much as possible.

+The core of this setup is a server that not only hosts a SAP Sailing Analytics but also the TracTrac server.
+This way the distribution of analytical information is not dependent on the speed and bandwidth of the local internet connection.
+By adding a DNS server in front of this analytics server local requests can be directed to the local server even when guests use a public internet address (e.g. www.sapsailing.com).

+In case of a problem with the local server requests can be redirected to the external analytics server.
+This server is constantly fed with data by a replication channel that gets information bits from the local analytics server.

 <img src="/wiki/images/ESSSetupSOLL.jpg"/>